petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

   "scale": 2,
 ```

+Make sure to regularly monitor your application's resource usage (CPU and memory) for applications that require auto-scaling.
+More insight into your resource requirements helps you more effectively fine-tune your [JVM memory settings](#jvm-memory-configuration) and [auto-scaling behavior](#specifying-target-average-utilization).

 ## How Auto-Scaling is Charged

 Auto-scaling is only available for the Liferay DXP service in production environments.
 Once auto-scaling is enabled, each extra instance of the service incurs an hourly charge.
 This charge is independent of the normal Liferay PaaS subscription process.